mfisher5/ParticipationNetworks/README.md

 - Raw, processed, and intermediate data files are saved in **data**
 - Results (figures / tables, final network metrics) will be saved into  **results**

+The local R environment used to build the repository has been preserved with `renv`; `renv::restore()` will load the appropriate versions of R packages / dependencies.

 ---

 <br>